ireaneus/aws-saa/README.md

 - AWS account default limit of 20 EC2 instances.
 - Use an IAM role to manage temporary credentials for applications that run on an EC2 instance.
 - When you use a role, you don't have to distribute long-term credentials to an EC2 instance.

-## DynamoDB

-*Your design team is about to implement an urgently needed collection and analysis solution.
-The data you will collect from an array of 50,000 anonymous data collectors will be summarized each day but rarely used again.
-The data will be pulled from collectors approximately once an hour.
-The Dev responsible for the DynamoDB design is concerned about how to design the Partition and Local keys to ensure efficient use of the DynamoDB tables.
-What advice would you provide.*

-- Create a new table each day, and reconfigure the old table for infrequent use after the summation is complete.

-*You are working with the S3 API and receive an error message: 409 Conflict.
-What is the possible cause of this error?*

-- You're attempting to remove a bucket without emptying the contents of the bucket first.

 ## SWF Notes